josephsavona/unify-rift/README.md

 unify-rift
 ==========

-Thrift-like API generator for client and server
+Thrift-like API generator for client/server communication, with a standardized API for HTTP and WebSocket.

 ## Usage